NATIONAL COMMITTEE ON VITAL AND HEALTH STATISTICS

 Designated Federal Officer

-ASPE and CDC will select a fulltime or permanent part-time Federal employee to serve as the Designated Federal Officer (DFO) to attend each Committee meeting and ensure that all procedures are within applicable statutory, regulatory, and HHS General Administration Manual directives.
-The DFO will approve and prepare all meeting agendas, call the Committee and subcommittee meetings, adjourn any meeting when the DFO determines adjournment to be in the public interest, and chair meetings when directed to do so by the official to whom the Committee reports.
-The DFO or his/her designee shall be present at all Committee and subcommittee meetings.
+ASPE and CDC/NCHS will select a fulltime or permanent part-time Federal employee to serve as the Designated Federal Officer (DFO) to attend each Committee meeting and ensure that all procedures are within applicable statutory, regulatory, and HHS General Administration Manual directives.
+The DFO will prepare and approve all Committee meeting agendas, convene the Committee and subcommittee meetings, adjourn any meeting when the DFO determines adjournment to be in the public interest, and chair meetings when directed to do so by the official to whom the Committee reports.
+The DFO or the DFO’s designee shall be present at all Committee and subcommittee meetings.

 Estimated Number and Frequency of Meetings

-Meetings shall be held not less than annually at the call of the Designated Federal Officer, who shall also approve the agenda.
+Meetings shall be held not less than annually at the call of the Designated Federal Officer.
 The Designated Federal Officer shall be present at all meetings.

-Meetings shall be open to the public except as determined otherwise by the Secretary, HHS or designee in accordance with the Government in the Sunshine Act (5 U.S.C.
+Meetings shall be open to the public except as determined otherwise by the Secretary, HHS, or designee in accordance with the Government in the Sunshine Act (5 U.S.C.
 552b(c)) and Section 10(d) of the Federal Advisory Committee Act.
 Notice of all meetings shall be given to the public.
 Meetings shall be conducted, and records of the proceedings kept, as required by the applicable laws and departmental regulations.
-In the event a portion of a meeting is closed to the public as determined by the Secretary, HHS, in accordance with the Government in the Sunshine Act (5 U.S.C.
-552b(c)) and Section 10(d) of the Federal Advisory Committee Act, a report shall be prepared which shall contain, as a minimum, a list of members and their business addresses, the Committee’s functions, dates and places of meetings, and a summary of Committee activities and recommendations made during the fiscal year.
+In the event a portion of a meeting is closed to the public as determined by the Secretary of HHS, in accordance with the Government in the Sunshine Act (5 U.S.C.
+552b(c)) and Section 10(d) of the Federal Advisory Committee Act, a report shall be prepared which shall contain, at a minimum, a list of members and their business addresses, a summary of the meeting agenda, the Committee’s functions, dates and places of meetings, and a summary of Committee activities and recommendations made during the fiscal year.
 A copy of the report shall be provided to the Department Committee Management Officer.

 Unless renewed by appropriate action prior to its expiration, the charter for the National Committee on Vital and Health Statistics will expire two years from the date this charter is filed.